MicrosoftDocs/azure-devops-docs/docs/project/wiki/migrate-extension-wiki-pages.md

 	- *E:\wiki\sampleWiki\_extensionWiki* is the folder in which the existing wiki files are present -*E:\Temp\Wiki\New* is the empty folder into which the migrated files are to be copied.

-9. Remove all the files from "LocationA" (if any) apart from the git related files, such as .gitignore, and so on.
+9. Remove all the files from "LocationA" (if any) apart from the Git related files, such as *.gitignore*, and so on.

 10. Copy all the files from "LocationC" and paste them into "LocationA".

-11. Run ```**git add .**``` to stage all the newly added files in  "LocationA" for the commit.
+11. Run `git add .` to stage all the newly added files in  "LocationA" for the commit.

-12. Run ```**git commit -m <commit message>**``` to commit the files that you have staged locally.
+12. Run `git commit -m <commit message>` to commit the files that you have staged locally.

-13. Run **git push origin wikiMain -f** . to push the changes to the default branch of the Azure DevOps Wiki.
+13. Run `git push origin wikiMain -f` . to push the changes to the default branch of the Azure DevOps Wiki.

 > [!NOTE]
-> Once you've migrated your wiki extension files to the Azure DevOps Wiki, you're ready to uninstall the Wiki extension.
+> After you've migrated your wiki extension files to the Azure DevOps Wiki, you're ready to uninstall the Wiki extension.

 ## Related articles